ihoka/ihoka.me/index.md

 I started programming at age 12 with BASIC on my Z80 computer.
 In high school I learned Pascal and C, and built my first games with the Allegro game programming library in C. Learned Java, HMTL, CSS in college and got my first job as a junior web developer.
 Started my company in 2005 and working as a freelance contractor making web applications.
 Discovered Ruby on Rails in 2006 and fell in love with it.

 I have acted as a consultant (contractor), own product developer, and employee.
-Over time I have planned product roadmaps, architected systems, hired and trained technical teams, and done full stack development.
+Over time I have planned product roadmaps, architected systems, hired and trained technical teams, and done full stack web development.
 I have acted as the CTO for various US-based companies (partners and clients): Blinksale, ZenCash (the Receivables CRM, not the cryptocurrency), Digital Takeover.

 Although software architecture has been an important component in all my experience, I have lately been focused more on software architecture rather than engineering.
 My most extensive experience as an engineer is with Ruby / Rails for full-stack apps or APIs, and Javascript / Ember.js for frontend development.
-Over time, I have extended to learning React, Typescript and Python.
+Over time, I have extended to learning React.js, Typescript and Python.

 At core I am a problem solver.
 I love great code and a beautifully crafted piece of software, but ultimately it is only useful if it solves a valid problem.